Faculty Spotlight: Mark Doerries

 Dr. Mark Doerries

 Acting Director of Sacred Music at Notre Dame

 Head, Choral Conducting Studio

-In 2017, Dr. Doerries won a 1.6 million dollar grant from Lilly Endowment, Inc (co-PI with Margot Fassler) to support the Notre Dame Academy. a branch of SMND, and the graduate students who conduct lab choirs and instruct in the youth organ training program.
+In 2017, Dr. Doerries won a 1.6 million dollar grant from Lilly Endowment, Inc (co-PI with Margot Fassler) to support the Sacred Music Academy. a branch of SMND, and the graduate students who conduct lab choirs and instruct in the youth organ training program.

 His many professional activities in 2017-18 include performing on tour with the NDCC, of which he is artistic director, and performing in a week-long seminar at the NPM conference in Cincinnati.
 He conducted the Jessica Lang Dance Company’s performance of Pergolesi’s Stabat Mater in the Debartolo Performing Arts Center last Spring, and was recently a guest clinician at St. Michael’s Catholic Church in Dallas, and a guest collaborator the Madeleine Choir School in Salt Lake City.
 Dr. Doerries recorded and was the executive producer of trumpeter Arturo Sandoval’s Christmas at Notre Dame, which will be released in 2018 on the Universal Music Group label.
 The release party will be at the Debartolo Performing Arts Century, September 28 at 8:00 PM (ticketed), with a performance with Maestro Sandoval at Walt Disney Concert Hall in Los Angeles, CA, December 2018.